Busting nine life insurance myths

 Level premiums are calculated based on your age when the cover started, not at each anniversary, which means premiums are generally averaged out over a number of years.
 This means your cover is more expensive than ‘stepped premiums’ at the beginning of your policy, but generally gets cheaper (relative to stepped premiums) as your policy continues.

 It’s important to note that at policy anniversary the premium may still increase (even with level premiums), because age is just one factor that determines your premium.
-Other factors that impact premium (such as claims trends in the Australian population) can result in a repricing of your insurance cover.

 When insurers reprice stepped or level premiums, they don’t do it for an individual policy within a specific group unless they do it for every policy in that group.